Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 There are three ways stones are treated

-- Surgical removal of the stones: This may not be suitable for patients with other health concerns or who would not do well under a general anaesthetic.
+- Surgical removal of the stones: This may not be suitable for patients with other health concerns or who would not do well under a general anesthetic.

 - Small stones can be flushed out by your vet using a special medical tool.
 This still requires sedation